-“The government not only has to look at extending the existing holiday but possibly making it permanent, while also looking at benefiting the higher end also.”
+“The government not only has to look at extending the existing holiday but possibly making it permanent, while also looking at benefiting the higher end.”

 As part of the government’s ongoing stimulus plan to restart the UK economy, Rishi Sunak confirmed early last month that the threshold for stamp duty in England will be raised from £125,000 to £500,000 on a temporary basis.
 As a result, approximately 90% of all home buyers in 2020 will pay no stamp duty at all, said Mr Sunak.

-Nationwide’s Robert Gardner also spoke with confidence that the momentum in the housing marketing shows no signs of slowing soon at least.
+Nationwide’s Robert Gardner also spoke with confidence that the momentum in housing marketing shows no signs of slowing soon, at least.